comaniac/tvm-benchmark/README.md

 3. Improve the data generation (the current one is too uniform to show the proper trend).

 ### Polynomial Regression
-The implemtation of polynomial regressoin using squared loss gradient decent.
+The implementation of polynomial regression using squared loss gradient decent.